 Who are you?

-I’m Caleb Evans, a college student with many passions: coding for Christ, spending time with family, watching red panda videos, and eating impressively large quantities of pizza.
+I’m Caleb Evans, a college student with many passions: coding for Christ, spending time with family and friends, watching movies, and eating impressively large quantities of pizza.
 I currently reside in Carlsbad, California, attending college with a goal of earning a degree in computer science.

 What do you do?

-Since 2010, I’ve been programming in many languages for school and for fun.
-My most prominent work includes a plethora of web apps and useful tools—many of which were created to enhance my productivity and actualize my ideas.
-I’ve also crafted a number of websites (for myself and for others) using PHP, WordPress, and even Jekyll.
+Since 2010, I’ve been programming for school and for fun.
+My most prominent work includes a plethora of web apps and useful tools, many of which were created to automate what I grew tired of doing manually.
+Others I created simply for fun.

 Why do you code?